Less sugar, fewer calories

 Eight of our soups contain no added sugars and are compliant with our HNS.
 Instead of added sugar, soups like our Unox Creamy Chicken and Mushroom Soup, Organic Pea Soup and Extra Richly Filled Hungarian Goulash Soup rely on the natural sweetness of their vegetable content.

 “Tomato soups are more difficult to cut sugar from and still get the right taste, so we will continue working on these in 2020,” explains Annekee-van-den Berg, one of our management trainees.
 “As well as reducing sugar and cutting added sugar wherever possible, our soup packs refer consumers to our Unox website for more information about the natural sweetness of vegetables.”

 This work contributes to the following UN Sustainable Development Goal

 Cutting calories in ice cream

-As the world’s leading ice cream company – selling much-loved brands like Wall’s, Magnum, Cornetto, Ben & Jerry’s, Max/Paddle Pop and Breyers – we know how important it is to lower calories without sacrificing taste.
+Ice cream is refreshing and fun to eat all year round, and especially on hot sunny days.
+Treats contribute to wellbeing and pleasure, which we believe is important in life.
+As the world’s leading ice cream company – selling much-loved brands like Wall’s, Magnum, Cornetto, Ben & Jerry’s, Max/Paddle Pop and Breyers – we also know how important it is to lower calories without sacrificing taste.